LessonPlanet/active_model_serializers-cancan/README.md

 @post.as_json # { id: 1, abilities: { show: true, update: false } }
 ```

-#### CRUD Alias
+#### RESTful Alias

-If `:crud` is passed as an ability it will expand to the 7 default RESTful actions: `:index, :show, :new, :create, :edit, :update, :delete`
+If `:restful` is passed as an ability it will expand to the 7 default RESTful actions: `:index, :show, :new, :create, :edit, :update, :delete`

 #### Overriding an Ability